The Scalar Potential of Supersymmetric $SU(3)_{C}\times SU(3)_{L}\times U(1)_{N}$ Model: The scalar potential at MSUSY331

 With this set of values for the parameters the real mass eigenstates $H_{i}$ are (in GeV) $M_{H^{0}_{i}}=125.5, 358.3, 506.3, 1207.4, 1496.5, 1818.1,4811.5,5531.4$, $i=1,\cdots,8$ and $M_{H_{j}}>M_{H_{i}}$ with $j>i$.

 In the pseudoscalar sector we have verified analytically that the mass matrix, has two Goldstone bosons as it should.
-The other six physical pseudoscalars have the following masses, with the same parameters as before, in GeV, $M_{A_{i}}=277.7,505.5,964.6,1221.1,3928.5, 4516.43$.
+The other six physical pseudoscalars have the following masses, with the same parameters as before, in GeV, $M_{A_{i}}=357.7,506.4,1207.4,1,496.5,4815.43,5531.5$ in GeV.
+The current $95\%$ CL mass bound on the lightest pseudoscalar at MSSM is $90.$GeV \cite{pdg}.

 In the Single charged Scalars we have two Goldstone bosons and nine massive states, in GeV.
 We get two unrelated bases.
 The first base is defined as